 All radioactive waste must be labeled with the appropriate label (Radioactive Waste Label) stating the radioisotope name, activity, date of disposal, and the Radiation Worker's full name and telephone number according to NRC law .
-Tags must be completely filled out at all times after any radioactive waste is placed in the designated storage area in the lab.
+Tags must be always filled out after any radioactive waste is placed in the designated storage area in the lab.
 All individual plastic containers, scintillation vials, bags and bottles of radioactive waste must be tagged with this label.
 Bench top waste containers are considered part of the experiment, and must be labeled with the isotope, activity in dpm or $\mu$ Ci, and the date.